Ashonibare/alx-low_level_programming/0x12-singly_linked_lists/README.md

-Working with singly linked lists and arrays.
+Project on working with singly linked lists and arrays.